 In Key Tone mode, an audible tone will sound each time a button is pressed or you change a setting.

 To Set Key Tone On or Off:

 - 1. Display will show Key Tone icon and ON or OFF flashing. - 2.
-Press Channel Up/Down buttons to select ON or OFF.

-3. Press Enter/Setup button to save all entries.
+Press Channel Up/Down button to select ON or OFF. - 3.
+Press Call/Enter/Setup button to save entry.